Githubbed21/recipe-app/README.md

 - This is a react app that allows a user to search through out JSON database for recipes.
 The use can search using key meals such as breakfast, lunch or dinner.
 The user can also search a more narrow scope and enter in a name of meal where the code will filter out anything that doesn't match the requested name and only show the ones that match.

-- A user can feel free to share their own recipes with the world by simply selecting the "Share a Recipe" route.
-The page will reload and display a section where they can
+A user can feel free to share their own recipes with the world by simply selecting the "Share a Recipe" route.
+The page will reload and display a section where they can...

-- enter the name of their meal
+- Enter the name of their meal.
-- select the corresponding meal of the day from a drop down box
+- Select the corresponding meal of the day from a drop down box.
-- input the directions to make the meal
+- Input the directions to make the meal.
-- import a image of the meal
+- Import a image of the meal.

-One the user submit their recipe it will automatically be saved into our JSON date and rendered right into the recipes page!
+Once the user submits their recipe, it will automatically be saved into our JSON date and rendered right into the recipes page!

 ## Contributors